bbrownekianda/docs/platform/form_designer2.md

-# Form Designer
+# Designer #

-Kianda **Form** **Designer** provides an intuitive interface where you can quickly start building **forms** for any business use case.
+Kianda **Designer** provides an intuitive interface where you can quickly start building **forms** for any business use case.
 Forms are an important component of any process.
 They might be used as a stage of a process and can be made active individually or at the same time (parallel forms).

 There are 3 key principles to consider when working with forms: